CleverCloud/clever-components/docs/contributing/stories.md

 * 📈 If you're showing off a component with data in a time-simulation like "loading" then "data is loaded", start your story name with `simulation`.
 * 🔥 If you're showing off a component with an error, start your story name with `error`.

-NOTE: If you need to specify some details about your story, use `with` and it will trigger parens in the displayed title.
+<cc-notice intent="info" message="If you need to specify some details about your story, use `with` and it will trigger parens in the displayed title."></cc-notice>

 Examples: